Multi-Level Fusion Graph Neural Network for Molecule Property Prediction: Results and Discussion

 \subsection{Implementation details}

 We implemented our model using the RDKit and Pytorch, employing the Adam \cite{kingma2014adam} optimizer to update model parameters.
 Hyperparameter tuning was conducted using Bayesian Optimization \cite{snoek2012practical} to efficiently explore the search space.
 Specifically, we optimized seven key hyperparameters: (1) the number of Transformer layers $N$, (2) the number of attention heads $h$, (3) the dimensionality of each attention head $d_{k}$, (4) the output dimension of the GAT module $G_{out}$, (5) the dropout rate in the feedforward network $F_{d}$, (6) the dropout rate in the GAT module $G_{d}$, and (7) the dropout rate in the Transformer module $A_{d}$.
-The results of hyperparameter search are summarized in Table 3.
+The results of hyperparameter search are summarized in \autoref{tab:hyper_search}.
 For each hyperparameter configuration, the model was trained using 5 different random seeds, and the configuration with the highest average performance was selected as the final setting.
-Dataset splitting was performed according to the protocol described in Table 2.
-In the case of random splits, the dataset was divided into training, validation, and test sets with a ratio of 8:1:1.
+To enhance the generalizability of the model across datasets, we conducted hyperparameter optimization on the Lipophilicity dataset, which features a chemically diverse set of molecules with a broad range of sizes and structural complexities.
+As a regression task with continuous-valued targets and rich molecular variation, Lipophilicity serves as a strong candidate for identifying robust hyperparameter configurations.
+The optimal settings derived from this dataset were then directly applied to other benchmark datasets without additional tuning.
+As shown in \autoref{tab:Classificaiton1}, \autoref{tab:regression1} and \autoref{tab:regression2}, the transferred configurations yielded consistently competitive results such as the Transformer depth, GAT output dimension, and dropout rates exhibit strong transferability when optimized on a representative and heterogeneous dataset.
+These findings indicate that Lipophilicity-based tuning can provide a reliable initialization for related molecular property prediction tasks, thereby reducing the computational overhead of dataset-specific hyperparameters searches.
+For data splitting, we followed the protocol adopted in Wu et al.\cite{wu2018moleculenet}.
+Specifically, MoleculeNet utilizes two primary splitting strategies: random splitting, which randomly partitions molecules into training, validation, and test sets, and scaffold splitting, which separates molecules based on their Bemis-Murcko scaffolds\cite{bemis1996properties} to assess model generalization to novel chemical structures.
+Following this convention, we split each dataset according to the MoleculeNet-recommended strategy using an 8:1:1 ratio for training, validation, and testing.
 The validation set was used to select the final model for the better generalization ability.
 For each dataset, we trained our model using 10 different random seeds.
 All models were trained on NVIDIA GeForce RTX 4090.